CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ### config
+these are some commands that are used to operate on config use them as a flag with `git config --<operation>`
 #### get
 used to get a value of a key
 #### add
 used to set a key:value
 #### unset
-used to remove a value
+used to remove a key

 # Appendix